Matt Gaetz shows Donald Trump's defiant style is here to stay - KTVZ

 But in classic Trumpian fashion, Gaetz distracted from those allegations Friday evening, devoting much of his speech to his efforts to spot the potential of women on his staff as he said he elevated them to more prominent roles.

+On Saturday, Gaetz’s office released a lengthy statement attacking Georgia Democrats over the corporate backlash to the new law, which misspelled their names, and hitting Biden for his handling of the border crisis.
+It didn’t mention the allegations against the congressman.

-It was a master class in deflection, one likely to impress the former President, who still holds sway over a party trying to chart its course without him in the White House.
+It was, yet again, a master class in deflection, one likely to impress the former President, who still holds sway over a party trying to chart its course without him in the White House.

 Comments

-Note: This story has been updated with a statement from Gaetz’s office.